mitarthjain/Academics_Project_Reports/README.md

 # Academics_Project_Reports
-Reports on the projects that I have completed as part of my academic curriculum.
+Reports of the projects that I have completed as part of my academic curriculum.